Hand picked spinach in a silver bowl.

 Conclusion

-Give this method a try in your garden!
-Try it out with different crops and share your successes and tips in the comments.
+Give it a try in your garden!
+Experiment with different crops and enjoy the extra harvests.

 Leave a Comment